 Hugh Murnane FCCA describes how his training has enabled him to move from Ireland to Australia, latterly becoming CFO of Omnicom Media Group

-This article was first published in the June 2018 Ireland edition of Accounting and Business magazine.
+This article was first published in the May 2019 China edition of Accounting and Business magazine.

-Most backpackers landing in Australia take casual jobs in pubs and the like, and while that ‘would have been appealing’, the now 46-year-old Murnane recounts, it didn’t pay much.
-However, a few months of professional contract roles in Sydney and Melbourne fuelled his Ford Falcon, financed the road trip, and would eventually bring him back to Australia where Murnane, FCCA, family man and resident of Sydney’s prime eastern beaches, is now chief financial officer Australia at Omnicom Media Group (OMG), a circa AU$2bn operation.
+Most backpackers landing in Australia take casual jobs in pubs and the like, but while that ‘would have been appealing’, the now 46-year-old Murnane recounts, it didn’t pay much.
+Instead a few months of professional contract roles in Sydney and Melbourne fuelled his Ford Falcon and financed a road trip, and would eventually bring him back to Australia where Murnane, FCCA, family man and resident of Sydney’s prime eastern beaches, is now CFO Australia at Omnicom Media Group (OMG), a circa AU$2bn operation.

-So Murnane chose ‘the more efficient route’ – ACCA, a career passport which was portable and respected around the world.
+So Murnane chose ACCA, a career passport which was portable and respected around the world.

 After qualifying at Dublin Institute of Technology, Murnane worked first as an accountant at Arnotts, Ireland’s department store institution.
-Later, after returning from Australia, he built up the finance function for IT startup AEP Networks, an encryption specialist, from scratch.
+Later, after returning from his gap year in Australia, he built up the finance function for IT startup AEP Networks, an encryption specialist, from scratch.

 But the climate didn’t suit Josette, his French-born then-girlfriend (now wife), whom he’d met while travelling, and they had always planned to move somewhere warmer.
 After a couple of years they settled back in Sydney.

-There Murnane’s career blossomed, from head of finance at music giant Sanity, Virgin & HMV to CFO at Initiative Australia, a AU$300m media buying business, and then CFO for Oceania region at TNS, part of British multinational media company WPP, before moving to his present role at OMG.
+There Murnane’s career blossomed, from head of finance at music giant Sanity, Virgin and HMV to CFO at Initiative Australia, an AU$300m media buying business, and then CFO for Oceania region at TNS, part of British multinational media company WPP, before moving to his present role at OMG.

-OMG manages all the media agencies within global parent Omnicom Group, a diverse group with nine different businesses under its umbrella, each with its own executive team and individual CEO.
-Murnane sits at the top of the financial food chain, overseeing a team of 57 in finance and 13 in IT responsible for the management of millions of invoices a year.
+OMG manages all the media agencies within global parent Omnicom Group, a diverse group with nine businesses under its umbrella, each with its own executive team and CEO.
+Murnane sits at the top of the financial food chain, overseeing a team of 57 in finance and 13 in IT, and responsible for the management of millions of invoices a year.

 On a typical day, his role is split 60/40 between finance and commercial operations.
 Commercial involves anything from being a sounding board for all business decisions, including hiring of staff, potential acquisitions, new business opportunities and bringing a financial voice to the OMG Australia management team and the OMG board of directors.
-‘Both areas can require quite different skillsets but operational outputs feed directly into commercial decision making,’ Murnane said.
+‘Both areas can require quite different skillsets, but operational outputs feed directly into commercial decision-making,’ Murnane says.